softwaremill/ox/README.md

 // doesn't print "Hello", instead throws "boom!"
 ```

-### Daemon forks
+### User, daemon and unsupervised forks

-In supervised mode, daemon forks can be created using `forkDaemon`.
-Their failure will still end the scope.
-However,
+In supervised scoped, forks created using `fork` behave as daemon threads.
+That is, their failure ends the scope, but
-the scope will also end once all non-daemon forks succeed, regardless if the daemon fork is still running.
+the scope will also end once the main body and all user forks succeed, regardless if the (daemon) fork is still running.

+Alternatively, a user fork can be created using `forkUser`.
+Such a fork is required to complete successfully, in order
+for the scope to end successfully.
+Hence when the main body of the scope completes, the scope will wait until all user
+forks have completed as well.

 Finally, entirely unsupervised forks can be ran using `forkUnsupervised`.

 ### Unsupervised scopes

 An unsupervised scope can be created using `scoped`.
 Any forks started within are unsupervised.
+This is considered an
+advanced feature, and should be used with caution.

 Such a scope ends, once the code block passed to `scoped` completes.
 Then, all running forks are cancelled.
 Still, the
 scope completes (that is, the `scoped` block returns) only once all forks have completed.